About Lawctopus Law School

-Besides her advisory practice, Deeksha also assists with the firm’s litigation and dispute resolution practice, and often appears before various judicial and quasi-judicial bodies, such as the Delhi High Court, civil district courts, the Intellectual Property Appellate Board and the Trade Marks Registry.
+Besides her advisory practice, Deeksha also assists with the firm’s litigation and dispute resolution practice and often appears before various judicial and quasi-judicial bodies, such as the Delhi High Court, civil district courts, and the Intellectual Property Appellate Board, and the Trade Marks Registry.

 Urfee Roomi, Senior Associate

-Urfee Roomi, Senior Associate Urfee’s practice focuses on trade mark, copyright and customs prosecution and enforcement matters, including oppositions, cancellations and litigation.
-He has also worked on prosecuting international applications filed through the World Intellectual Property Organization, and has experience in handling domain name disputes and also works on criminal enforcement efforts for clients.
+Urfee Roomi, Senior Associate Urfee’s practice focuses on trademark, copyright, and customs prosecution and enforcement matters, including oppositions, cancellations, and litigation.
+He has also worked on prosecuting international applications filed through the World Intellectual Property Organization, has experience in handling domain name disputes, and also works on criminal enforcement efforts for clients.

 Shruhita Amit, Ex-Senior Associate

-She was an Assistant Manager (Legal) at Times Music, division of Bennett, Coleman and Co.
+She was an Assistant Manager (Legal) at Times Music, a division of Bennett, Coleman, and Co.
 Ltd (Times Group) and has also worked as a Senior Associate with Thomson Reuters.

 Her keen interest in Copyright Law led her to take up the role of a Copyright Examiner at the Copyright Office, Delhi.